liuyc09/GestureRecog/README.txt

 of the contour points (see cv::Moment::m00).
 Any number of hand gestures can be captured in the frame, although a maximum of 2 is used for the password grammar.
 If there are two gestures in the capture, there is no differentiation between them, they are viewed as a non-ordered set.
-The passwords are hardcoded into the PasswordCheck class as a tree of conditional statements, though this could easily be expanded to a search tree.
+The passwords are hard coded into the PasswordCheck class as a tree of conditional statements, though this could easily be expanded to a search tree.
 The password sequences are all 3 sequences long (although they can have up to two gestures per sequence).
 There are two special sequences different from the passwords, two PALMs in one frame, and a sequence of 3 captures with no gesture detected.
 Two PALMs signifies that the password attempt is complete, and to check against the grammar.
-This check also occurs automatically if a sequence of 6 uninterupted captures is encountered.
+This check also occurs automatically if a sequence of 6 uninterrupted captures is encountered.
 If the 3 first captures are all NONE or UNK, the grammar restarts with the 4th capture.

-The hardcoded accepted password sequences are as follows:
+The hard coded accepted password sequences are as follows:
         (Capture 1 | Capture 2 | Capture 3)
     1. FIST | FIST | FIST
     2. POINT | FIST | PALM